Wayne State University: Academics

+Schools and colleges

+The Mike Ilitch School of Business offers undergraduate degrees and graduate degrees, including the M.B.A. and M.S. as well as a Ph.D.
+The college also offers undergraduate and graduate certificates.
+The programs are accredited by the Association to Advance Collegiate Schools of Business.
+Established in 1986, the College of Fine, Performing and Communication Arts (CFPCA) serves over 1,500 students majoring in 14 undergraduate programs and 12 graduate programs.
+Many programs are nationally accredited.

+The American Library Association first accredited the master of library and information science (MLIS) in 1967.
+The MLIS is available online with select classes also offered on campus.
+In September 2017, the school became a member of the iSchool Consortium and added a master of science in information management (MSIM).

+Founded in 1868, the Wayne State University School of Medicine enrolls more than 1,500 students in its medical, doctoral, M.D./Ph.D., and master’s programs.
+The school's research emphasizes neurosciences, pediatrics, obstetrics and gynecology, cancer, cardiovascular disease, diabetes and obesity, and psychiatry and addiction research.
+One of the school's major assets is the Richard J. Mazurek, M.D., Medical Education Commons, which was designed specifically for students and houses classrooms, student services divisions, the medical library and the Kado Family Clinical Skills Center, a sophisticated patient simulation center.

 Admissions

 Undergraduate

-The 2022 annual ranking of U.S. News & World Report categorizes Wayne State University as "selective".
-For the Class of 2025 (enrolled fall 2021), Wayne State received 15,305 applications and accepted 9,603 (62.7%).
-Of those accepted, 2,732 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 28.4%.
-Wayne State's freshman retention rate is 81.3%, with 55.8% going on to graduate within six years.
+For the Class of 2027 (enrolled fall 2023), Wayne State received 15,229 applications and accepted 12,401 (82%).
+Of those accepted, 2,988 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 24%.
+Wayne State's second term retention rate is 92.1%, with 58.4% going on to graduate within six years.

-Of the 60% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1010–1220.
-Of the 8% of enrolled freshmen in 2021 who submitted ACT scores; the middle 50 percent Composite score was between 21 and 28.
+Of the 44% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1000-1199.
+Of the 4% of enrolled freshmen in 2021 who submitted ACT scores; the middle 50 percent Composite score was between 18 and 29.

-Together with Michigan State University, Michigan Technological University, Kalamazoo College, Hillsdale College, Calvin University, and Hope College, Wayne State is one of the seven college-sponsors of the National Merit Scholarship Program in the state.
-The university sponsored 9 Merit Scholarship awards in 2020.
-In the 2020–2021 academic year, 10 freshman students were National Merit Scholars.
+Together with Michigan State University, Michigan Technological University, Kalamazoo College, Hillsdale College, Calvin University and Hope College, Wayne State is one of the seven college-sponsors of the National Merit Scholarship Program in the state.
+The university sponsored 8 Merit Scholarship awards in 2024.

 Graduate

-For Fall 2022, Wayne State University Law School received 851 applications and accepted 302 (35.49%).
-Of those accepted, 125 enrolled, a yield rate of 41.39%.
-The law school had a middle-50% LSAT range of 154–163 for the 2022 first year class.
+For fall 2024, Wayne State University Law School received 1,179 applications and accepted 344 (29.1%).
+Of those accepted, 125 enrolled, a yield rate of 36.33%.
+The Law School had a middle-50% LSAT range of 157-164 for the 2024 first year class.

-Academics

-Colleges and schools

-Wayne State's academic offerings are divided among 13 schools and colleges: the Mike Ilitch School of Business; the College of Education; the College of Engineering; the College of Fine, Performing, and Communication Arts; the Graduate School; the Law School; the College of Liberal Arts and Sciences; the School of Information Sciences; the School of Medicine; the College of Nursing; the Eugene Applebaum College of Pharmacy and Health Sciences; the Irvin D. Reid Honors College; and the School of Social Work.
-Fall 2021 enrollment for the university consisted of 24,931 students; freshman enrollment was 3,693 students.

-Wayne State offers approximately 350 undergraduate, post-graduate, specialist and certificate programs in 13 schools and colleges.
-Its most popular undergraduate majors, by 2021 graduates, were: